pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 allocation will only get allocated once there is a pod which needs them.
 The remaining semantic difference compared to delayed allocation is that claims with immediate allocation remain allocated when no longer in use.

-### Extending kube-scheduler or CA with custom numeric model

-In-tree numeric models get added conditionally based on one feature gate per model.
-Developers can build their own kube-scheduler and/or CA binary by adding a separate file somewhere to the upstream source code in which an `init` function registers the builtin controller in the `k8s.io/dynamic-resource-allocation/builtincontroller` registry.
-This additional controller then will be called the same way as the in-tree implementations.

 ### Simulation with CA